HPV Information & Vaccine

 What is HPV?

-HPV (human papillomavirus) is a common virus that can lead to certain cancers in both males and females.
+HPV (human papillomavirus) is a common virus that can lead to certain types of cancer in both males and females.
 It often has no signs or symptoms.
 For most people, HPV clears on its own.
 But for those who don’t clear the virus, it could cause certain cancers later in life.
-The CDC recommends routine HPV vaccination at ages 11-12, but vaccination can be initiated as early as age 9.
+Routine HPV vaccination is recommended for individuals aged 11-12, but vaccination can be initiated as early as age 9.

 Symptoms

 HPV often has no signs or symptoms.
-As a parent, you may be surprised to learn that your son or daughter can be exposed to HPV through adolescent sexual experimentation with someone who has HPV.
-Anyone who has the virus can pass it on without even knowing it.
+As a parent, you may be surprised to learn that adolescents can be exposed to the virus, and anyone carrying HPV can pass it on without knowing it.

 TENS OF THOUSANDS of people in the United States are diagnosed with certain HPV-related cancers each year.